mestafrica/MESTLectures/Data_Science/README.md

 This is an introductory course in Data Science that is based of the [Doing Data Science book](http://shop.oreilly.com/product/0636920028529.do) by Rachel Schutt and Cathy O'Neil.
 This course is intended for anyone interested in learning more about the data science process and applying it to their everyday projects or business solutions.

 The main goal of this course is to introduce students to data science techniques that allows them to produce production-level data products instead of mere research algorithms.
-What this means is that we will aim to incorporate and deploy our data products into a web or mobile application that for users to interact with.
+What this means is that we will aim to incorporate and deploy our data products into a web or mobile application for users to interact with.

 ## Course Instructor
 - ####[David Selassie Opoku](https://www.github.com/sdopoku)